 Like all towns in those days, Romsey suffered from outbreaks of plague.
 It struck in 1526 but Romsey soon recovered.
 Romsey may have had a population of 1,500 by the mid-16th century.
 In 1607 Romsey was given a new charter and it was made a borough.

-Then in 1642 came civil war between king and parliament.
+Then in 1642 came a civil war between the king and parliament.
 At the end of 1643, the Royalists occupied Romsey.
 There was a skirmish when the parliamentary army arrived.
 The royalists fled but the parliamentary army plundered the town.
 At the end of 1644, the royalists took Romsey again and plundered it before they left in January 1645.
 However, Romsey soon recovered from the fighting.

-During the 17th century the wool industry in Romsey declined in the face of competition from the north of England.
+During the 17th century, the wool industry in Romsey declined in the face of competition from the north of England.

 The wool industry in Romsey had ceased by the middle of the 18th century.
 However new industries such as brewing, paper making, and sack making replaced it and Romsey remained an important market town.

 In 1794 a canal was dug from Redbridge to Andover and it passed through Romsey.
 Broadlands was built in 1767.